 "You shall not shave around the sides of your head, nor shall you disfigure the edges of your beard" (Leviticus 19:27).

 The word that is translated as "shaved" means to strike off with violence, and the word rendered "disfigured" in this verse means to ruin, batter, or destroy.
-Therefore, this verse is not saying it is wrong to get a haircut or to trim your beard, but is forbidding the disfiguring of your looks by chopping the hairs to make yourself look ugly.
+Therefore, this verse is not saying it is wrong to get a haircut or to trim your beard but is forbidding the disfiguring of your looks by chopping the hair to make yourself look ugly.

 The Old Law did not forbid cutting the hair because priests were told, "They shall neither shave their heads nor let their hair grow long; but they shall keep their hair well trimmed" (Ezekiel 44:20).